 \section{Background}

-We first briefly review speculative decoding~\citep{leviathan2023fast}, a critical technique that accelerates inference of a large target LLM $p(\cdot|\vx)$ with token proposals from a small draft model $q_\vtheta(\cdot|\vx)$. $\vx$ denotes the concatenation of the input prompt and already generated tokens.
-The two distributions are both auto-regressive.
+We first briefly review speculative decoding~\citep{leviathan2023fast}, a critical technique that accelerates inference of a large target LLM $p(\cdot|\vx)$ with token proposals from a small draft model $q_\vtheta(\cdot|\vx)$. $\vx$ denotes the concatenation of the input prompts and already generated tokens.
+The two distributions are both learned in an auto-regressive way.
 We emphasize the parameters $\vtheta$ of the draft model because we usually need to tailor them according to the target LLM for more substantial acceleration.